zotonic/zotonic/doc/ref/actions/action_growl.rst

 Shows a message with the text "hello world".

-Growl accept the following arguments:
+Growl accepts the following arguments:

 ========  ================================  ============
 Argument  Description                       Example